UniMath/agda-unimath/src/wild-category-theory/noncoherent-omega-precategories.lagda.md

       ( y)
 ```

-The noncoherent wild higher precategory of morphisms between two objects in a
+The noncoherent ω-precategory of morphisms between two objects in a noncoherent
-noncoherent wild higher precategory:
+ω-precategory:

 ```agda
   hom-noncoherent-ω-precategory-Noncoherent-ω-Precategory :